goodstart57/TIL/HTML/html.md

 ```
 HTML is important skeleton, however, it isn't pretty.

-If you want to decorate html document, then css can help you!
+If you want to decorate HTML document, then css can help you!

 + when you meet js and python (or ruby, nodejs etc..), feel wonderous
 ```